alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

 ##Miles 0 - 3.1 (8:45 min/mi)##

 The race is kind of crazy at the start, with everybody going out too fast and general chaos everywhere.
 1/2 mile in, we go into a short tunnel and a bunch of people are relieving themselves on the side.
-I shouldn't have drank all that gatorade..
+I shouldn't have drank so much Gatorade..

-I know that's all I'll be thinking about so I join the others.
+I know it'll be all I think about so I join the others.
 When I finish, my watch shows my average pace at 10:18 min/mi.

 To make matters worst, I don't see the 3:50 pace group anywhere ahead of me.
 It takes a couple 8:05 splits to catch up to the pace group.
 I hope this doesn't come back to haunt me later..